Dortmund Miss Chance To Go Top With bitter Collapse In Cologne - UrduPoint

 Dortmund Miss Chance To Go Top With 'bitter' Collapse In Cologne

-Leaders Union Berlin lost at Frankfurt but Dortmund failed to capitalise just a week ahead of a match with defending champions Bayern Munich.
+Leaders Union Berlin lost at Frankfurt but Dortmund failed to capitalise just a week ahead of their heavyweight clash with defending champions Bayern Munich.

-They led Cologne 1-0 at the break before conceding two costly goals in two minutes early in the second half to leave manager Edin Terzic lamenting his fragile side's third Bundesliga defeat so far.
+They led Cologne 1-0 at the break before conceding two costly goals in two minutes early in the second half to leave manager Edin Terzic lamenting his fragile side's third Bundesliga defeat.

 "It's very disappointing for us - it's very bitter," said Terzic.